MazdaDrifter/fjot-adventure/README.md

 Text based adventure RPG with a whole bunch of [stuff](./docs).
 Rendered in beautiful ASCII and written in Python and C++.

 ## About
 You are a fjot who has woken up and noticed that your entire species has been abducted by the Oxes.
 You will go on a quest to save the other fjots and defeat the Oxes.
+Through this journey you, the player unlock special abilities, new knowledge on the world that is.

 ![fjot adventures picture](./fjotAdventures.png)